-The policy for authorizing, assigning, and utilizing enlisted aides is contained in Department of Defense Directive 1315.9, "Utilization of Enlisted Personnel
+The policy for authorizing, assigning, and utilizing enlisted aides is contained in Department of Defense Directive 1315.9, "Utilization of Enlisted Personnel on Personal Staff of General and Flag Officers."

 Army Regulation 614-200, "Enlisted Assignments and Utilization Management," chapter 8, paragraph 11, prescribes the policies and personnel management procedures for selection, training, assignment, utilization, and control of soldiers as enlisted aides on the personal staff of general officers.